burketyler/ts-injection/docs/docs/api-reference.md

 ### makeClassInjectable

-`makeClassInjectable<ClassType extends Newable>(classCtor: ClassType) : Throwable<InjectionError, string>`
+`makeClassInjectable<ClassType extends Newable>(classCtor: ClassType) : Throwable<InjectionError, InjectableItem<ClassType>>`

 The internal API that `@Injectable` invokes to instantiate the provided class and add the instance to the injection context.
 Input must be a class constructor.
-The return value is a `Throwable` instance with either an `InjectionError` on error or the token of the injectable on success.
+The return object is a `Throwable` with either an `InjectionError` on error or an `InjectableItem` on success.

 ### InjectionContext